 Open-loop geothermal system cost

-Open-loop geothermal systems cost $10,000 to $28,000 installed on average.
+Open-loop geothermal systems cost $10,000 to $28,000 installed.
 Open-loop systems circulate well, pond, or river water as the heat-exchange fluid through the geothermal heat pump.
 After circulation, the water either returns to the same well, a separate recharge well, or back to the pond.

 Pros and cons

-- Many building codes and regulations apply for open loops with groundwater discharge.
-In some cities, discharge permit fees for pumping into ponds costs $2,500 to $10,000 annually, depending on the system size.
+Many building codes and regulations apply for open loops with groundwater discharge.
+In some cities, discharge permit fees for pumping into ponds cost $2,500 to $10,000 annually, depending on the system size.

 Geothermal installation cost factors

-Geothermal heat pump prices alone are only 20% to 40% of the total system cost.
-The geothermal installation cost is the biggest expense, which depends on a variety of home and property conditions:
+Geothermal heat pump unit prices make up only 20% to 40% of the total system cost.
+The installation cost is the biggest expense and depends on various home and property conditions:

-- Thermostat settings – Maintaining high heat settings indoors during extreme winters requires much larger systems.
+Thermostat settings – Maintaining high heat settings indoors during extreme winters requires a much larger system.

-- Basement & attic size – Installers mount geothermal heat pumps in the basement, but extra labor costs apply to place parts in the attic if it’s too small.
+Basement & attic size – Installers typically mount geothermal heat pumps in the basement.
+Extra labor costs apply to install parts in a tight attic space.

-- Permits – Geothermal installation permits cost $100 to $650 on average.
+Permits – Geothermal installation permits cost $100 to $650.
 Contractors typically pull the permit and include it in the total project cost.

-- Features & performance – Higher-efficiency systems, additional features or upgrades, and top brands increase the project cost.
+Features & performance – Costs increase for higher-efficiency systems, additional features or upgrades, and top brands.
 Variable-speed geothermal pumps cost more but are more energy efficient.

-- Climate – Ground loops must lie below the local frost line.
-Colder climates need deeper installations that have higher excavation and drilling fees.
+Climate – Ground loops must lie below the local frost line.
+Colder climates need deeper installations with higher excavation and drilling fees.

 Geothermal heating rebates, tax credits, and financing

-The federal tax credit for geothermal systems is 26% throughout 2022 and decreases to 22% in 2023.
-The tax credit disappears from 2024 onwards unless reinstated by the government.
+The federal tax credit for geothermal systems is 30% through 2032 then decreases to 26% in 2033 and 22% in 2034.
 Only ENERGY STAR certified systems are eligible.

 Geothermal heat pump cost in new construction vs. retrofit